The Amazing Race 2: Contestants

-Oswald and Danny were selected to race in The Amazing Race: All-Stars.
+Oswald & Danny were selected to race in The Amazing Race: All-Stars.

 Alex Boylan went on to create and host the first season of the WGN America online reality show Around the World for Free, in which he journeyed around the world with no money, relying on the generosity and hospitality of locals.
 Blake Mycoskie appeared as a guest shark during the twelfth season of Shark Tank.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.